semuconsulting/pyubx2/README.md

 **CFG-VALSET, CFG-VALDEL and CFG-VALGET message types**

-Generation 9 of the UBX protocol introduced the concept of a device configuration interface with configurable parameters being set or unset (del) in the designated memory layer(s) via the CFG-VALSET and CFG-VALDEL message types, or queried via the CFG-VALGET message type. *Legacy CFG message types continue to be supported but are now deprecated*.
+Generation 9 of the UBX protocol (*23.01 or greater, e.g. NEO-M9N, ZED-F9P*) introduced the concept of a device configuration interface with configurable parameters being set or unset (del) in the designated memory layer(s) via the CFG-VALSET and CFG-VALDEL message types, or queried via the CFG-VALGET message type. *Legacy CFG configuration message types continue to be supported but are now deprecated on Generation 9+ devices*.

 Optionally, batches of CFG-VALSET and CFG-VALDEL messages can be applied transactionally, with the combined configuration only being committed at the end of the transaction.